Skip to content

 <WorkflowBuilder.Root nodeTypes={[/* ... */]} integration={/* ... */} />;

-pluginsWorkflowBuilderPlugin[]Plugin initializer functions.
-Each called once on first mount.
+pluginsWorkflowBuilderPlugin[]Plugin initializer functions, each called once on first mount.
+See Build a plugin.

 Build your own layout by composing the namespaced subcomponents: